Fasciolosis: Diagnosis

 In animals, intravital diagnosis is based predominantly on faeces examinations and immunological methods.
 However, clinical signs, biochemical and haematological profile, season, climate conditions, epidemiology situation, and examinations of snails must be considered.
 Similarly to humans, faeces examinations are not reliable.
 Moreover, the fluke eggs are detectable in faeces 8–12 weeks post-infection.
-In spite of that fact, faecal examination is still the only used diagnostic tool in some countries.
-While coprological diagnosis of fasciolosis is possible from 8- to 12-week post-infection (WPI), F. hepatica specific-antibodies are recognized using ELISA or Western blot after 2-4 week post-infection.
+Despite that fact, faecal examination is still the only used diagnostic tool in some countries.
+While coprological diagnosis of fasciolosis is possible from 8- to 12 weeks post-infection (WPI), F. hepatica specific-antibodies are recognized using ELISA or Western blot after 2-4 weeks post-infection.
 Therefore, these methods provide early detection of the infection.

 Prevention

-In some areas special control programs are in place or have been planned.
+In some areas, special control programs are in place or have been planned.
 The types of control measures depend on the setting (such as epidemiologic, ecologic, and cultural factors).
 Strict control of the growth and sale of watercress and other edible water plants is important.
 Individual people can protect themselves by not eating raw watercress and other water plants, especially from endemic grazing areas.
 Travelers to areas with poor sanitation should avoid food and water that might be contaminated (tainted).
 Vegetables grown in fields, that might have been irrigated with polluted water, should be thoroughly cooked, as should viscera from potentially infected animals.